 one stunning island after another

-The most romantic and even swashbuckling destination for an adventure cyclist is the Cyclades, hopping by boat from one island to the next.
+The most romantic and even swashbuckling destination for an adventure biking is the Cyclades, hopping by boat from one island to the next.
 Like a family with look-alike siblings, the islands share a blue and white appearance: impeccably white-washed houses surrounded by blinding azure waters.
 But, also like family members, each island has its own personality, attractions and individual quirks.